Generic selectors

 Lesser known aspects of the Viking shield

-Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!
+Greetings, faithful friends of history and of this site that likes to reveal the ancient secrets and brilliance of the past!
 After a break, I am back with an article that not only presents my two-year collection of information in the Scandinavian environment, but also brings into the English language an international discourse on the […]

 Customized stand for arms and armour